ggpacee/guerrilla-portfoliocode-sample/README.md

-# Guerrilla Analytics Portfolio – Gonçalo Passinhas
+# Guerrilla Portfolio – Gonçalo Passinhas

 This repository contains selected university projects from my Master’s in Data Science and Marketing Analytics at Erasmus School of Economics.
-They illustrate my experience with R, data preparation, statistical modelling and behaviour-based segmentation, and my ability to turn raw data into clear, actionable insights.
+They illustrate my experience with coding, data preparation, statistical modelling and behaviour-based segmentation, and my ability to turn raw data into clear, actionable insights.

 ## Projects